syke9p3/syke9p3/README.md

 ## Languages and Technologies

-I've experienced and applied these technologies in some of my projects.
+These are the languages and technologies that I have experience with and applied in my past projects as well as the tools and platforms in my development process.

 ### Web Development